samirm00/Speech-Synthesis/project-planning/development-strategy.md

 ## 0.Setup

 - fork the `javaScript-30-starter` template
-- use the template to create a new repo `jCSS-VAriables`
+- use the template to create a new repo `Speech-Synthesis`
-- create a project board `CSS-Variables-project-board`
+- create a project board `Speech-Synthesis-project-board`
 - create milestones and issues.

 ---

 ## X. Initialize the web page

 > how much work do you think this step will take?  medium

-***As user I want to open `CSS-Variables` web site to know more about variables in `CSS`.**
+> **As user I want to open `Speech-Synthesis` web site to know more and use `Speech-Synthesis`.**

-- When I open the web site `CSS-Variables` , I see a picture with brown bold border , the title of the page `Update CSS Variables with JS`and `JS` has the same color as the picture border
+- When I open the web site `Speech-Synthesis`, I see

-...
+- A green blueish background.

+- A box in the cerner of the page with bacl title`The Voiceinator 500` with yellow background.
+- A select with arrow and `grey background

+- A word `Rate` with scroll button under it.
+- A word `Pitch` with scroll button under it.
+- A text area says `Hello!
+I love JavaScript 👍` with backround like `select arrow`

+- A button `Speak` with yellow background like `title`
+- A button `Stop` with yellow background like `title` ...

 ### REPO